jplag/JPlag/README.md

 You will find the generated JAR with all dependencies in  `jplag/target`.

-## JPlag legacy version
-In case you depend on the legacy version of JPlag we refer to the [legacy release v2.12.1](https://github.com/jplag/jplag/releases/tag/v2.12.1-SNAPSHOT) and the [legacy branch](https://github.com/jplag/jplag/tree/legacy).

-The following features are only available in version v3.0.0 and onwards:
-* a Java API for third-party integration
-* a simplified command-line interface
-* support for Java files containing new language features
-* improved colors for source codes matches in the report
-* a parallel comparison mode

-The following features are currently only supported in the legacy version:
-* result clustering
-* comparison based on maximum similarity

 ## Usage
 JPlag can either be used via the CLI or directly via its Java API.
+For more information, see the [usage information in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).

 ### CLI
 *Note that the [legacy CLI](https://github.com/jplag/jplag/blob/legacy/README.md) is varying slightly.*